tailcallhq/tailcallhq.github.io/graphql/mutations.md

   }
 }
 ```

 :::caution
-  Doing Nested Mutations is possible but caution is advised as by default, GraphQL mutations are not transactional.
+Performing Nested Mutations is possible but caution is advised as by default, GraphQL mutations are not transactional.
 This means that if one part of the mutation fails, the other parts will still be executed.
 You may need to implement custom logic to handle this.
 :::

 ## Optimizing Mutations for Performance